Alternative: Exploring Different Paths in Life and Faith

 • Reflect on areas where God grants freedom—how can you exercise your liberty responsibly, without judging others who choose differently?

-• Think about alternative practices in your life (e.g., health, work, relationships)—do they honor God and reflect biblical wisdom?
+• Think about alternative practices in your life (e.g., health, work, relationships)—do they honour God and reflect biblical wisdom?

 • Ask the Holy Spirit to reveal any area where you're relying on human effort instead of God's grace—how can you surrender it afresh to Christ?

-See also: choice, conscience, eternal damnation, differences, eternal life, guidance, medicine/alternative, options.
+See also: choice, conscience, eternal damnation, differences, eternal life, guidance, medicine/alternative, options, reason.